“Landslide” Lyrics Meaning (Fleetwood Mac)

 1. The Chicks

 The Chicks’ rendition of “Landslide” introduced the song to a new generation with their signature country sound.
-Their heartfelt harmonies and emotional delivery brought fresh depth to the classic.
+Their harmonies and emotional delivery brought fresh depth to the classic.

 2. Smashing Pumpkins